smorenburg/drone-shuttles-blog/README.md

 ```

 **Step 15:** Destroy the blog in the testing and staging environment.
 Destroying is done through two destroy triggers.
-The first `env-destroy-plan` plans to destroy and triggers `env-destroy`, which requires manual approval.
+The first `env-plan-destroy` plans to destroy and triggers `env-destroy`, which destroys and requires manual approval.

 ```bash
 gcloud beta builds triggers run test-destroy-plan --branch main